LoneWolf38/EasyDeploy/README.md

 ## Install

-- No extra dependencies required to be installed
+- No extra dependencies required to be installed, Only require an AWS account with Accesskey and SecretKey
 - Just download the binary from Releases and copy the binary to /usr/local/bin

 ```